 When dressing up our entryway finally made its way to the top of my to-do list, wallpapering with {this wallpaper} and redecorating with new furniture and accessories was a game changer:

 It was a good lesson in how much the design of your entryway affects the overall feel of your home!
-Other changes we made to our entryway included spray painting the black recessed light housings with {this high heat spray paint}, swapping out the dated flush mount light fixture for {this stunner}, adding {this entryway rug}, and hanging {this large round basket} on the wall:
+Other changes we made to our entryway included spray painting the black recessed light housings with {this high heat spray paint}, swapping out the dated flush mount light fixture, adding {this entryway rug}, and hanging {this large round basket} on the wall:

-You can see more details of our entryway in my post on {entryway decor ideas} and see more of my favorite wallpapers & wallpapering projects in {this post}.
-And if you have to remove old wallpaper before putting new wallpaper up, see {this post} with my best tips on how to remove wallpaper.
-If you’re intimidated by hanging regular glued wallpaper, you could start off by trying peel-and-stick wallpaper – I share my tips for hanging peel and stick paper in {this post}.
+You can see more details of our entryway in my post on entryway decor ideas and see more of my favorite wallpapers in my post on Serena & Lily wallpaper favorites.
+And if you have to remove old wallpaper before putting new wallpaper up, check out my post on how to remove wallpaper.
+If you’re intimidated by hanging regular glued wallpaper, you could start off by trying peel-and-stick wallpaper – check out my tips on how to hang peel and stick wallpaper.

 3. Revive Dated Cabinets With Paint